What affects cost planning for moves in Edinburgh

 Typical move price patterns in Edinburgh

 Pricing scales with duration because labour time is the primary cost.
-Simple, ground-floor moves with close parking fit shorter slots; tenement stairs, longer carries, and managed-building rules shift similar volumes into longer time blocks.
+Simple, ground-floor moves with close parking fit shorter slots; tenement stairs, longer carries and managed-building rules shift similar volumes into longer time blocks.
+That pattern is also reflected in how neighbourhood layout changes moving time.

 Move typeTypical time rangeWhat affects duration